 Mobile pest including nematodes and insects, can escape the heat by simply burrowing deeper into the soil or moving out from underneath the tarp.

-The heat concentrated from the solar radiation under the tarp usually kills pest organisms more readily than beneficials.
+The heat concentrated from the solar radiation under the tarp usually kills pest organisms more readily than beneficial soil organisms.
 Soil borne pests usually die out easier in the absence of plants and plant materials.

 Where Solarizing Soil Is Not As Effective

-Sterilizing soil with plastic works best when the weather is cloudless and hot.
+Sterilizing potting soil and potting mix with plastic works best when the weather is cloudless and hot.
 In the areas that never get too warm or never get much sun, the process may fail to work.

-In such areas, solarization can create a greenhouse-like effect and actually encourage weed growth.
+In such areas, solarization can create a greenhouse-like effect and actually encourage growth of weeds

 Gardeners in foggy coastal regions and the far north should check with their local extension agent to see if sterilizing soil using the sun works in their area.